rubenlg/quaderno/README.md

 Sometimes it's necessary to change some room state remotely, i.e. without navigating to it.
 Think for example of a character using a lever in one room that opens a door in another room.
 That can be done with the action `remote-room-state`.
 You use it similarly to `goto-room`, except that the player stays in the current room.

-There is an example of room states in the examples directory.
+There is an example of room states [here](https://rubenlg.github.io/quaderno/examples/room_states/).

 ### Saying things